-The board of directors have put in place a governance policy manual, and have signed up to the Governance Code for Voluntary Organisations and the Voluntary Regulation Code for Approved Housing Bodies.
+Cork Simon has signed up to the Voluntary Regulation Code for Approved Housing Bodies.
 Cork Simon adheres to the Statement of Guiding Principles for Fundraising.
 In service delivery Cork Simon applies the Putting People First Code, the National Quality Standards Framework, and the Quality Standards in Alcohol and Drugs Services.